mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 <p class="meta">Clones.</p>

 Yesterday, AWS announced [Lambda Snapstart](https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/), which uses VM snapshots to reduce cold start times for Lambda functions that need to do a lot of work on start (starting up a language runtime<sup>[3](#foot3)</sup>, loading classes, running *static* code, initializing caches, etc).
-Here's a short video about it:
+Here's a short 1 minute video about it:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/AgxvrZLI1mc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Or, for a lot more context on Lambda and how we got here:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/R11YgBEZzqE?start=3275" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Snapstart is a super useful capability for Lambda customers.
 I'm extremely proud of the work the team did to make it a reality.
 We've been talking about this work for [over two years](https://www.youtube.com/watch?v=ADOfX2LiEns), and working on it for longer.
 The team did some truly excellent engineering work to make Snapstart a reality.